FGamess/file-consumer-command/README.md

 ###### Set up the docker stack

-1. From the root folder of the application
+1. From the root folder of the application.

     cd docker